-- Young children should not be permitted to carry a bottle while standing, walking, or running.
+- Infants should not be permitted to carry a bottle while standing, walking, or running.

-- Don’t force an infant to eat or to finish a bottle.
+- Don't force an infant to eat or finish a bottle.

 - Don't display anger or frustration concerning an infant's feeding.

-Infants should be fed when they display feeding cues rather than on a schedule unless the family gives written instructions otherwise.
-Feeding by a cue meets the infant’s nutritional and emotional needs and provides the infant with an immediate response.
-This shows the infant that you are there to meet their physical needs, which helps them develop trust and feelings of security.
-As you consistently feed an infant, you better understand their cues and respond appropriately in a manner that is satisfying to them.
-Cues that an infant is hungry might include opening their mouth, turning their head, rooting, making sucking sounds, and moving hands at random.
+Infants should be fed when they display feeding cues rather than on a schedule, unless the family gives written instructions otherwise.
+Feeding according to a cue meets the infant's nutritional and emotional needs and provides the infant with an immediate response.
+This teaches the infant that you are there to meet their physical needs, which helps them develop trust and feelings of security.
+When you consistently feed an infant the majority of their feedings, you are likely to understand their cues which lets you respond appropriately in a manner that is satisfying to the infant.

 Cue feeding also tells you when an infant is full and done eating.
 Cues that indicate a child is full include:

-- Infant turning away from the bottle's nipple
+- Infant turning away from the bottle or nipple

 - Increased attention to surroundings